 For many years, decades in fact, it had been my wish to complete a particularly long hike across Great Britain.
 Lands End to John o’Groats seemed the obvious choice for a great many years.
-For most hikers a LEGOG ‘End-to-End’ takes around three months to complete.
+For most hikers a LEJOG ‘End-to-End’ takes around three months to complete.
 For some six years I had been accumulating days from my annual leave allowance in a ‘Holiday of a Lifetime’ scheme at work.
-However I believed that a simple ‘End-to-End’ was not sufficient a challenge for me and decided to encompass parts of the UK for which I have either an attachment; having enjoyed time there before, places I had not been to but I wished to know more of their geology, culture or history, a handful of particularly long trails which I could not fit into a week or two holiday and a challenge that I was not aware of having been completed in the same manner by anyone else.
+However, I believed that a simple ‘End-to-End’ was not sufficient a challenge for me and decided to encompass parts of the UK for which I had an attachment, plus places I had not been to, but I wished to know more of their geology, culture or history.
+I slotted in a handful of particularly long trails which I could not fit into a week or two holiday.
+Together, this created a challenge that I was not aware of having been completed in the same manner by anyone else.

 I decided to walk from the furthest southerly point of mainland Great Britain, the Lizard in Cornwall, England, to the most westerly point in mainland Great Britain, Corrachadh Mòr in Ardnamurchan, Scotland, to the furthest northerly point on mainland Great Britain, which is Dunnet Head, also in Scotland.

 First Point of the Compass.
 Lizard Point.
 South West Coast Path.
 May 2018

 I called my expedition ‘Three Points of the Compass‘ and completed a number of long distance trails in advance of my 2018 hike to refine my kit, reduce the pack weight carried, improve my experience and knowledge and worry incessantly as to my declining fitness, ageing body, ailments and increase in body mass.